HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation

 \subsection{Collecting goal poses}

-To collect stable goal poses, we sample a SE(3) object pose in the air above the bin, drop the object in the bin, and then wait until it becomes stable to record the pose.
+To collect stable goal poses, we sample an SE(3) object pose in the air above the center of bin, drop the object in the bin, and then wait until it becomes stable to record the pose.
 We collect 100 goal poses for each object.
 At the beginning of each episode, a goal is sampled from the list of stable poses.
 Furthermore, we randomize the location of the sampled stable goal pose within the bin.